-Genetic Screening: The vast majority of IVF programs in the U.S. follow the recommendations and guidelines of the American Society of Reproductive Medicine (ASRM) for selectively genetic screening of prospective egg donors for conditions such as (but not necessarily limited sickle cell trait or disease, thalasemia, cystic fibrosis and Tay Sachs disease.
+Genetic Testing: The vast majority of IVF programs in the U.S. follow the recommendations and guidelines of the American Society of Reproductive Medicine (ASRM) for selectively genetic testing of prospective egg donors for conditions such as (but not necessarily limited sickle cell trait or disease, thalasemia, cystic fibrosis and Tay Sachs disease.
 Consultation with a geneticist is available through about 90% of programs.

 Psychological Screening: Since most donors are “anonymous,” it is incumbent upon the donor agency or the selected IVF program to determine the donor’s degree of commitment as well as her motivation for deciding to provide this service.
 Many recipient couples in the U.S.A tend to be very much influenced by the “character” and demeanor of the prospective egg donor, believing that a flawed character is likely to be carried over genetically to the offspring.
 In reality, unlike certain psychoses such as schizophrenia or bipolar disorders, character flaws are usually neuroses and are most likely to be determined by environmental factors associated with upbringing.
 They are unlikely to be genetically transmitted.
 Nevertheless, egg donors should be subjected to counseling and screening and should be selectively tested by a qualified psychologists.